Marticar001/portfolio/data_engineering/IBM Data Engineering Professional Certificate/Notes for Portfolio later.md

   - Manipulate Strings using indexing and escape sequences
 - Hands on Lab: Lists in Python
   - Perform list operations in Python, including indexing, list manipulation, and copy/clone list.
+- Hands on Lab: Tuples in Python
+  - Perform the basics tuple operations in Python, including indexing, slicing and sorting